Financial Aid

 Financial Aid Disbursements

 Accepted financial aid for which all requirements have been met will initially be released to a student's account on the census date each semester.
 If financial aid funds exceed the amount owed to CWI, a refund will be made available to the student after the census date.
-Courses not extending the entire length of the semester may have different census dates; see the academic calendar for deadlines.
+Courses not extending the entire length of the semester may have different census dates; see the Academic Calendar for relevant dates.

 When a student registers for classes, the student’s account is charged for tuition, fees, and special course fees (if any).
 Students with a potential credit balance due to estimated financial aid can purchase books at the campus bookstore prior to the start of the semester.
-Charges for books are added to the student account and reduces the financial aid disbursed.
+Charges for books are added to the student account and deducted from the credit balance before refund.

 Important: Some financial aid funds will be locked each semester on the census day (tenth day of instruction, fifth day of instruction in the summer) prior to the processing of any refunds.
 Be sure to add/drop any classes necessary as early as possible each semester.
 Other conditions may also exist which may change the date of disbursement and or/refund.

-Attendance for each course is verified by instructors at the beginning of each semester for each student.
-To avoid being administratively dropped from a class, a student must establish a record of attendance and participation by the course census date.
-Students who fail to establish a record of attendance will be subsequently dropped from courses and their aid will be adjusted accordingly.
+Academic Engagement for each course is verified by instructors at the beginning of each semester for each student.
+To avoid being administratively dropped from a class, a student must establish a record of academic engagement (attendance and/or participation) by the course census date.
+Students who fail to establish this will be dropped from courses, and aid will be adjusted accordingly.

 Refunds

-Financial aid funds are used first to pay direct institutional costs: tuition, fees, and other institutional charges, such as bookstore charges.
-If financial aid funds are less than the amount owed to CWI, payment or satisfactory payment arrangements are expected by the payment due date published in the academic calendar each semester.
-If financial aid funds exceed the amount owed to CWI, a refund will be issued to the student.
+Financial aid funds are disbursed to the student's CWI account first to pay direct institutional costs: tuition, fees, and other institutional charges such as bookstore charges.
+If the amount owed to CWI is more than financial aid funds, payment or satisfactory payment arrangements are expected by the payment due date published in the academic calendar each semester.
+If financial aid funds exceed the amount owed to CWI, a refund (referred to as a credit balance) will be issued to the student.

 Returning Financial Aid

 A student has the right to cancel all or a portion of their accepted student loan(s) within 14 days from the disbursement date.
-The refunded credit balance can be returned to a CWI One Stop Student Services location.
+The loan funds can be returned to a CWI One Stop Student Services location.

 Withdrawals

-Federal regulations (CFR 668.22) indicate that students who receive federal financial aid may be required to repay federal financial aid funds if they drop, completely withdraw, fail to earn a passing grade from all classes during any semester, or fail to complete the enrollment period for which they were registered.
+Federal regulations require that students receiving federal financial aid may be required to repay federal financial aid funds if they drop, completely withdraw, fail to earn a passing grade from all classes during any semester, or fail to complete the enrollment period for which they were registered.

 If a student must drop before the census date: